WMNT-CD

-WMNT-CD, virtual channel 48 (UHF digital channel 36), is a low-powered, Class A MyNetworkTV/Cozi TV-affiliated television station licensed to Toledo, Ohio, United States.
-The station is owned by Community Broadcast Group, Inc. WMNT-CD's studios are located in a shopping center at the corner of Reynolds Road and Dussel Drive in Maumee, and its transmitter is located on top of the One SeaGate tower in downtown Toledo.
+WMNT-CD (channel 48) is a low-power, Class A television station in Toledo, Ohio, United States, airing programming from Shop LC and MyNetworkTV.
+The station is owned by Community Broadcast Group, Inc. WMNT-CD's studios are located in a strip mall at the corner of Reynolds Road and Dussel Drive in Maumee, and its transmitter is located on top of the One SeaGate tower in downtown Toledo.

-On cable, the station is available on Toledo's Buckeye Broadband on channel 58 (hence the My58 branding).
+On cable, the station is available on Toledo's Buckeye Broadband on channel 58 (hence the former branding of My58).
 It claims no other pay TV carriage in the Toledo market, nor are its subchannels carried by any pay TV provider.